USE-studio/grundfos-webflow/documentation.md

 ## Features

 ### LinkReferrer
 LinkReferrer makes sure that if a visitor started out on landing page 1 they will remain in this domain when they click home buttons and links to the landing page

+This only works if people have session data enabled in their browser